kevinpCroat/GADataScience/finalproject/processing-notes.md

 	+----------+----------+-----------+---------+---------+-----------+------------+------------+-------------+-----------+-----------+-----------+
 	|    16.00 |   105.10 | 60.232613 |    9.00 |  100.00 | 66.558899 |       0.00 |       1.33 |    0.009175 |     -8.00 |     81.00 | 47.759564 |
 	+----------+----------+-----------+---------+---------+-----------+------------+------------+-------------+-----------+-----------+-----------+

+We need to create a temp table that lets us join weather and number of bike trips per hour, since the assumption is that weather can explain at least some the variance in bike trips.
+Additionally, I would expect that time of day, weekend/weekday/holiday will also have an impact that we will need to control for.

+To control for these variables we'll include them in the regression model so that their covariates are part of the model.
+We also want to say that Winter is not the same as summer and may build different models to explain different seasons.

+In reality there are certainly variables that I'm not controlling for, called residual confounding, but this approach should be solid enough.

 #final approach
 establish patterns